Why? I think there are three reasons.

 It is because of the prevalence of this attitude that we like to speak with prospective students before they enrol.
 Identifying people for whom such a sense of entitlement exists allows us to help them choose a different provider.
 What is left is a group of highly motivated, self-aware people who appreciate that learning means doing new things.

-3. People sign up to do the course but don’t do enough “doing”.
+3. People sign up to do the Diploma of VET but don’t do enough “doing”.

 Enrolling is one thing and attending sessions, webinars, tutorials, lectures or whatever else is another.
 But neither will result in completion.
 Doing the Dip VET and/or Dip TDD is about learning, even via RPL.
 And, let’s face it, learning is a kind of work.
 Learning means putting ourselves in a position where we are not in control and where we must accept that we do not know everything.
 That means we must become vulnerable and that is not something we grown-ups are not so comfortable with..in fact, we like to avoid it like a black snake.